 Additional tests: Depending on the suspected cause of your anaemia, your doctor may recommend further tests, such as a bone marrow biopsy, genetic tests for inherited anaemias, or tests for underlying conditions like kidney disease or inflammatory bowel disease.

-The treatment and management of anaemia depend on the underlying cause and severity of the condition.
+The treatment and management of anaemia depend on its underlying cause and severity.
 These include:

-Dietary changes: Increasing iron-rich foods, such as red meat, beans, and leafy greens, is essential, particularly for iron deficiency anaemia.
-Combining these with vitamin C sources enhances absorption.
-For vitamin B12 deficiency, incorporating dairy and fortified cereals is important.
+Increasing iron-rich foods such as red meat, beans, and leafy greens is crucial for iron deficiency anaemia.
+Consuming these with vitamin C sources enhances absorption.
+For folate deficiency anaemia, folic acid-rich foods like citrus fruits and leafy greens are beneficial.

-Erythropoiesis-stimulating agents (ESAs): ESAs may be prescribed for anaemia related to chronic kidney disease or certain cancers to stimulate red blood cell production.
+Epoetin alfa is used in anaemia associated with chronic kidney disease or cancer to stimulate red blood cell production.

 Living with anaemia can be challenging, but there are several steps you can take to manage the condition and maintain a good quality of life: